matteofiorini92/restaurants-reviews/README.md

 - User story 4: As a user, I want to be able to manage my previous reviews.
 This includes editing or deleting them.
 - User story 5: As an admin user, I want to have control over new restaurants that are added.
 Since restaurants' details are objective, they need to be reviewed and approved by me
 - User story 6: As an admin user, I want to be able to delete or edit restaurants once they've been approved.
-- User story 7: As an admin user, I want to be bale to delete unfair or spam reviews.
+- User story 7: As an admin user, I want to be able to delete unfair or spam reviews.
 I don't want to be able to edit a review, as the review's author is the only one who should be allowed to edit it.
 - User story 8: As a visitor, I want to be able to register on the website to add new restaurants and reviews
 - User story 9: As a user, I want to be able to log-in and log-out of the website